Álora, a white village full of cultural and historical heritage throughout the centuries. Its castle and its old town is proof of this great past.

 - Castle of Álora: The castle is an Arab fortress with origins dating back to Phoenician times located on the hill “Cerro de las Torres”.
 When the Romans arrived they fortified the Phoenician ruins.
 With the arrival of the Vandal people, it was almost completely destroyed, the Arabs would restore the building, turning it into a fortress and residence.
 From the castle you can enjoy the Guadalhorce Valley and the views over the town of Álora

-- Convent of Nuestra Señora de Flores: Located 2 km from the center of the town, from this sanctuary you can enjoy a beautiful landscape of the province including the Sierra de Abdalajís and El Torcal.
+- Convent and Hermitage of Nuestra Señora de Flores: Located 2 km from the center of the town, from this sanctuary you can enjoy a beautiful landscape of the province including the Sierra de Abdalajís and El Torcal.
 The convent built in the 16th century and founded by the Recollect Franciscans who remained in the place until 1835.

 - Viewpoint Ali Ben Falcum “al Baezi”: The viewpoint is located next to the castle and offers a beautiful panoramic view over the fertile plain of Álora and El Valle del Guadalhorce.